-It’s now been a couple of days.
+It’s now been a day.
 There’s still complete blockage in your right ear.
 The last time you remember hearing anything in that direction was yesterday morning.
 Your left ear is picking up the slack, of course, but only hearing from one direction leaves you off-balance.
 You thought it might up after a good night’s sleep, but that’s not the case.
 So will your blocked ear improve soon?

 Exactly how long your blockage will last depends, not unexpectedly, on what the cause of the blockage is.
 Some blockages go away by themselves and somewhat quickly at that; others could persist and call for medical intervention.

 You shouldn’t allow your blockage to linger without getting it examined, and always treat sudden hearing loss as an emergency.

 When Should I Be Concerned About a Blocked Ear?